Jona-NZ/countdown-special-tracker/README.md

 ```
 3. Update the SMTP information in the ```email()``` method.
 If using Gmail, you must grant less secure apps access to your account under your Google account settings.

-4. Download and install the relevant chromedriver.exe and place it into the root folder.
+4. Download and install the relevant chromedriver.exe (that matches your own or servers Chrome version) and place it into the root folder.

 ## Authors